 This event brings together the cloud native community from across the UK to learn, network and collaborate.
 Kubernetes Community Days UK is supported by the Cloud Native Computing Foundation, and organised by community group leaders.

 Over the course of two days we will share stories of people using these technologies, both successes and failures - through in-depth technical talks, demonstrations of open source projects and workshops.
-See above for the details on the Call for Proposals.
+The full details of the agenda are shown below.
 You can see the photos from last year's event here: https://gallery.kcduk.io/

 Along with two days of fantastic talks and discussion, a number of companies are helping to support the community by offering free technical training through hands-on workshops.
 The full workshop agenda will be listed here closer to the date and these workshops will run in parallel to the conference talks, with breaks scheduled at the same time.

 Kubernetes Community Days UK is a volunteer-run event and we rely on money raised from sponsorship to cover event costs and swag, with any remaining proceeds being donated to charity.
 Our sponsors support the Kubernetes community in the UK; if you would like to sponsor this event, please see our Sponsorship Prospectus here and email email@example.com.